Miss Saigon

 Miss Saigon is a sung-through stage musical by Claude-Michel Schönberg and Alain Boublil, with lyrics by Boublil and Richard Maltby Jr. It is based on Giacomo Puccini's 1904 opera Madama Butterfly, and similarly tells the tragic tale of a doomed romance involving an Asian woman abandoned by her American lover.
 The setting of the plot is relocated to 1970s Saigon during the Vietnam War, and Madama Butterflys story of marriage between an American lieutenant and a geisha is replaced by a romance between a United States Marine and a seventeen-year-old South Vietnamese bargirl.

-The musical premièred at the Theatre Royal, Drury Lane, London, on 20 September 1989, closing after 4,092 performances on 30 October 1999.
+The musical premiered at the Theatre Royal, Drury Lane, London, on 20 September 1989, closing after 4,092 performances on 30 October 1999.
 It opened on Broadway at the Broadway Theatre on April 11, 1991, with a record advance of over $39 million, and was later staged in many other cities and embarked on tours.
-Prior to the opening of the 2014 London revival, it was said that Miss Saigon had set a world record for opening day ticket sales, with sales in excess of £4m reported.
+Opening day ticket-sales for the 2014 London revival of more than £4m were said to set a world record.

 The musical was Schönberg and Boublil's second major success, following Les Misérables in 1985.
-As of October 2024, Miss Saigon remains Broadway's fourteenth longest-running show.
+As of January 2026, Miss Saigon remains Broadway's fifteenth longest-running show.

 Background

 The musical was inspired by a photograph, which Schönberg found inadvertently in a magazine.
-It showed a Vietnamese mother leaving her child at a departure gate at Tan Son Nhut Air Base to board an airplane headed for the United States where the child's father, an ex-GI, would be in a position to provide a much better life for the child.
+It showed a Vietnamese mother leaving her child at a departure gate at Tan Son Nhut Air Base for the child to board an airplane headed for the United States where the child's father, an ex-G.I., would be in a position to provide a much better life for the child.
 Schönberg considered this mother's actions for her child to be "The Ultimate Sacrifice," an idea central to the plot of Miss Saigon.

 Highlights of the show include the evacuation of the last Americans in Saigon from the Embassy roof by helicopter while a crowd of abandoned Vietnamese people screams in despair, the victory parade of the new communist regime, and the frenzied night club scene at the time of defeat.